neilbateman/pizza-order/README.md

 ## Description

-This is an HTML and Java script website created to practice HTML tags, Javasscript, jQuery, Bootstrap classes, custom stylesheets, clean indentation, client and business logic, and regular commits and is a simple pizza order calculator
+This is an HTML and Java script website created to practice HTML tags, Javascript, jQuery, Bootstrap, custom stylesheets, clean indentation, client and business logic, and regular commits and is a simple pizza order calculator
 ## Setup/Installation Requirements

 * Clone this repository